How to Protect Your Online Privacy in Simple Steps

 Final Thoughts: Privacy is a Habit, Not a One-Time Fix

-• Use strong, unique passwords and turn on 2FA.
+• Use strong, unique passwords and enable 2FA.

-• Limit what you share on social media and who can see it.
+• Limit what you share on social media and manage your audience.

-• Switch to private tools like VPNs, secure browsers, and alternative search engines.
+• Switch to private tools like VPNs and secure browsers.

 Technology